Section II—The Conscience of the King

 So, maybe I had an overly romantic view of Legal Department functions.
 I was working in a legal department I had built from the ground up, starting at a time when my organization was relatively small and ending at a time when it was relatively large.
 I was the lawyer, but I was also the Risk Manager.
 I wrote the policies and procedures.
 I drafted many rules and interpreted them.
 And I had a history with the organization, long before I became their lawyer.
 I was a mythmaker, a dreamer, a storyteller, a fictioneer.
 A conscience?
 Perhaps that’s too lofty and pretentious a term.
 Everyone is necessarily the hero of his own imagination.
 The line comes from Franz Kafka, who also was a lawyer and part-time spinner of weird tales.

-One day I got handed a contract written in 5-point font with halftone grey lettering printed on both sides of semi-translucent paper, so the words bled into one another.
+One day I got handed a contract for an exotic new kind of neonatal transport device.
+The document was written in 5-point font with halftone grey lettering printed on both sides of semi-translucent paper, so the words bled into one another.
 I viewed the format as a dare.
 And an insult.
 The contract said much about the corporate culture of a vendor, even before I read it.

 I didn’t need tongue of dog to predict I’d find a complete and total disclaimer of warranty.
-The wording of this clause might be appropriate for an “as is, buyer beware” purchase of a used generic lawnmower offered for dirt cheap at a rummage sale—even though this contract was John Deere dearly priced like it was top of the line and brand new.
+The wording of this clause might be appropriate for an “as is, buyer beware” purchase of a used generic baby stroller offered for dirt cheap at a rummage sale—even though this contract was dearly priced like it was top of the line and brand new.

 It’s tempting was to say tongue of dog was used in the drafting of the vendor’s contract, but that’s just me, unable to pass up a wisecrack.
 Sometimes contracts like this are the work of beginners who don’t know any better.
 Sometimes they’re the work of polished professionals who use it strategically to wear the other side down, hoping they will miss something important buried in the onslaught of unreasonable terms.
 Sometimes they’re is the product of insufferable arrogance.
 No doubt the vendor viewed me this way.
 Sometimes they’re the product of a party that believes everyone is out to mercilessly grab the maximum amount for themselves, and anyone who fails to behave this way deserves to be taken advantage of.
 Sometimes that attitude is explicitly part of the corporate culture, an attitude that can be found lurking in plain sight in regions of our civilization.